faizilhaqi/Iot_waterlevel_measurement_with_Firebase_Realtime_Database_Integration/README.md

 for the client side, I created an android application with Kodular's Platform to display measurement data in realtime. and also I added a feature so that the client can search data by date.

 note: * Kodular is a platform to make android application using block programming
+      * To open the kodular file you need to open it from kodular's Platform by import it(.Aia)
       * NTP Server is a Server for sync time